Horea94/Fruit-Images-Dataset/src/image_classification/readme.md

 ### Train the network ###

 Run the network/fruit_train_net.py to train the network - currently the network runs for 20000 iterations and saves the network state every 50 steps.
+By default, the network/fruit_train_net.py and the network/fruit_test_net.py scripts expect the tfrecords files(obtained using the build_image_data.py script) to be in a folder called "data", at the same level as the network folder.
+This can be changed in the utils/constants.py by changing the "data_dir" variable.
-This will generate the fruit_models/ folder where the network parameters and the graph meta data are saved.
+This script will generate the fruit_models/ folder where the network parameters and the graph meta data are saved.

 ### Test the network ###